Data-driven performance optimization of gamma spectrometers with many channels: Introduction

 This paper builds off of several previous works.
 We leverage past expertise in applying non-negative matrix factorization (NMF)~\cite{lee1999learning, wang2012nonnegative} for learning patterns in gamma spectra~\cite{bilton2019non, bandstra2020modeling, bandstra2021correlations, bandstra2023background}.
-Ref.~\cite{aversano2024unsupervised} was an earlier pipeline that clustered detector \textit{pixels} rather than voxels, and based the clustering on spatial variations in peak fit parameters.
+Ref.~\cite{aversano2024unsupervised} was an earlier pipeline that clustered detector \textit{pixels} rather than voxels, and based the clustering on spatial variations in peak fit parameters rather than NMF weights as in the present work.
 Ref.~\cite{aversano2023data} was an earlier proof-of-concept of the present workflow, but lacked a number of important features and analyses such as additional performance metrics, comparisons against non-machine-learning-based methods, and quantitative demonstrations on safeguards-relevant nuclides such as U and Pu.

 The structure of this paper is as follows.
 Section~\ref{sec:methods} introduces the various algorithm pipelines developed as well as the spectral performance metrics tested.
-Section~\ref{sec:results} provides three example optimization problems, showing spectral improvements across various performance metrics and source spectra.
+Section~\ref{sec:results} provides four example optimization problems, showing spectral improvements across various performance metrics and source spectra.
 Section~\ref{sec:discussion} then provides additional discussion, including limitations of the present study to be addressed in future work, and considers opportunities for further operationalization of these algorithms and the generalizability of results to different detectors.